Local Projection Inference in High Dimensions: Introduction

-Section \ref{sec:HDLP} introduces the HDLP specification with the corresponding desparsified lasso-based estimation and inference procedure.
-We present our main result on the asymptotic normality of the desparsified lasso.
-Section \ref{sec:Simulations} contains a simulation study that examines the small sample performance of the proposed desparsified lasso.
-Section \ref{sec:empiricalapplications} presents the results on the two macroeconomic applications.
+The paper is organized as follows.
+Section \ref{sec:HDLP} introduces the model and our inferential procedure, as well as our main result on the asymptotic normality of the desparsified lasso.
+Section \ref{sec:Simulations} contains simulation studies that examine the small sample performance of the proposed desparsified lasso.
+Section \ref{sec:empiricalapplications} presents the results of the two macroeconomic applications.
 Section \ref{sec:conclusion} concludes.